Anne Marguerite Hyde de Neuville: Early life

-Anne Marguérite married Jean-Guillaume, baron Hyde de Neuville, on August 23, 1794 in Sancerre when she was twenty-three and Jean-Guiillaume was eighteen years old.
+Anne Marguérite married Jean-Guillaume, baron Hyde de Neuville, on August 23, 1794, in Sancerre when she was twenty-three and Jean-Guiillaume was eighteen years old.
 Jean-Guillaume, a French Royalist was accused of participating in a plot to assassinate Napoleon Bonaparte in 1800.
 The couple's property was seized and they went into hiding for several years.
 In 1805, Anne-Maguérite traveled to Vienna to meet with Napoleon in an attempt to reclaim their estate.
 Napoleon finally agreed but only if they went into exile in the United States.

 The couple arrived in the United States in 1807 and traveled throughout the Northeast.
 They spent their winters in New York City and established the École Économique, a school for French refugee children in 1808 and which was incorporated in 1810.
 They purchased land outside of New Brunswick, New Jersey in 1811 where they raised Merino sheep.

 Following the abdication of Napoleon in 1814, the couple returned to France.
-For their loyality to the monarchy, Jean-Guillaume was named French Ambassador to the United States in 1816.
+For their loyalty to the monarchy, Jean-Guillaume was named French Ambassador to the United States in 1816.
 The couple lived in Washington, D.C. until 1822 when they again returned to France where they remained for the rest of their lives.